 An Empirical Assessment of Reliable and Valid Measurement as a Prerequisite for Informative Replications

 For solid scientific progress in psychology, we need to be able to rely on previous findings - findings should be credible.
 Unfortunately, psychology seems to face several threats to the credibility of its findings.
-In this article, we investigate how the credibility of psychological findings may be affected by problems in psychological measurement, and in turn, how those problems may affect subsequent replications.
+In this article, we investigate how the credibility of psychological findings may be related to problems in psychological measurement, and in turn, how those problems may affect subsequent replications.

 Credibility & Replicability

 A prerequisite for a credible finding is that it is replicable (Vazire et al., 2022).
-This means that the observed effect should be comparable across the original study and subsequent replications if the differences between them are believed to be of little relevance to the effect (Nosek et al., 2022).
+This means that the observed effect should be comparable across the original study and subsequent replications in new samples if the differences between them are believed to be of little relevance to the effect (Nosek et al., 2022).

 But replications often fail.
-In 2015, the Replication Project: Psychology (RPP) attempted replications of 100 research findings in psychology, they observed a substantial discrepancy between the replication findings and the original findings (Open Science Collaboration, 2015).
+In 2015, the Replication Project: Psychology (RPP; Open Science Collaboration, 2015) attempted replications of 100 research findings in psychology, they observed a substantial discrepancy between the replication findings and the original findings.
 Similarly, the Many Labs projects aimed to replicate the effects reported in original articles across different labs in various locations around the world (Ebersole et al., 2016, 2020; Klein et al., 2014, 2018, 2022), and often found smaller effects in replications compared to original research.
 Furthermore, the estimates of the effect varied between different lab locations.

-In response to this string of failed replications, there was widespread alarm regarding the credibility and robustness of findings in psychological science (Giner-Sorolla, 2019; Hughes, 2018), and efforts to explain failures to replicate.
+In response to this string of failed replications, there was widespread alarm regarding the credibility and robustness of findings in psychological science (Giner-Sorolla, 2019; Hughes, 2018), and efforts to explain the low replication rate .
 The factors that have been proposed include, questionable research practices (Cumming, 2014; John et al., 2012; Simmons et al., 2011; Wicherts et al., 2016), questionable reporting practices (Bakker & Wicherts, 2011; Nuijten et al., 2016), and biased publication decisions (Bakker et al., 2012; Giner-Sorolla, 2012; Sterling, 1959).
 Another factor that has gained more traction recently is the impact of measurement-related challenges on replicability and credibility.

 Credibility & Measurement

-Psychological constructs, such as affective state or intelligence, can not be measured directly (Flake et al., 2017).
+Psychological constructs, such as affective state or intelligence, cannot be measured directly (Flake et al., 2017).
 Psychological measurements involve random measurement errors and uncertainties about whether the targeted construct is indeed well reflected in the scores retrieved from the measurement procedure.

 The first issue relates to the concept of reliability, which gives an indication of how consistent the responses on a measurement are.
 Reliability is a critical first step to obtaining credible findings.
 Because if the scores on a measure are not consistent with themselves, it is unlikely that any effect associated with the measure can credibly be established.
 Psychometrics offers various ways to assess reliability empirically (Mellenbergh, 2011; e.g. Nunnally, 1978).